agdsabino/CS2240/README.md

 # CS2240

-A website made from a Bootstrap template.
+A website made from a Bootstrap CSS template.

 ## Credits